exonum/exonum-doc/src/architecture/services.md

 `wire_api` provide hooks for defining public and private API endpoints respectively using [`actix-web`][actix-web].
-These methods receive an `ServiceApiBuilder`, which allows bind our own handlers to REST API.
+These methods receive an `ServiceApiBuilder`, which allows binding our own handlers to REST API.

 The default trait implementation does not define any public or private endpoints.